Benedict the Moor: Veneration

 Benedict was beatified by Pope Benedict XIV in 1743 and canonized in 1807 by Pope Pius VII.
 It is claimed that his body was found incorrupt upon exhumation a few years later.
+His major shrine was located at the Convent of Santa Maria di Gesù al Capo in Palermo.
+The church and his relics were largely destroyed during the 2023 Italian wildfires.

 Benedict is remembered for his patience and understanding when confronted with racial prejudice and taunts.
+He was declared a patron saint of African Americans, along with the Dominican lay brother Martin de Porres.

+America

-He was declared a patron saint of African Americans, along with the Dominican lay brother, Martin de Porres.
-In the United States, at least seven historically Black Catholic parishes bear his name, including but not limited to the following cities:
+At least seven historically Black Catholic parishes in the United States, bear or bore his name, including but not limited to the following cities:

-Washington, DC; New York City; Chicago (St. Benedict the African); Pittsburgh, Pennsylvania; North Omaha, Nebraska; Winston-Salem, North Carolina; Dayton, Ohio; and, Milwaukee, Wisconsin.
-Capuchin friars of Milwaukee's serve a meal for the homeless six days a week as part of a ministry to reach out to transient, disenfranchised and isolated people.
-Grambling, Louisiana also has a parish under his patronage, called St. Benedict the Black.

-The latest church in the United States to be placed under his patronage is the one in Dayton, established in 2003 under the leadership of Fr Francis Tandoh, a priest from Ghana.
+The church in Dayton was established in 2003 under the leadership of Fr Francis Tandoh, a priest from Ghana.
 The parish maintains a ministry to natives of that country, as well as parishioners from two previous parishes merged to form it.

-St. Benedict the Moor Catholic Church, established in 1874 and located in the Historical District of Savannah, Georgia, is the oldest Catholic Church for African Americans in Georgia and one of the oldest in the Southeastern United States.
-Churches named for him have been founded in Columbus, Georgia and St. Augustine, Florida.
+St. Benedict the Moor Catholic Church, established in 1874 and located in the Historical District of Savannah, Georgia, is the oldest Catholic Church for African Americans in Georgia, and one of the oldest in the Southeastern United States.
+Churches named for him have also been founded in Columbus, Georgia and St. Augustine, Florida.

 Veneration of Benedict is spread throughout Latin America, from Mexico through Argentina.
 In Venezuela, particularly, his devotion is spread through the country's various states, and he is celebrated on many different dates, according to the local traditions.